 Because of this ebb and flow of incoming information via social interaction and experiences and the continual evolving of the brain in response to these stimuli, we seem unable to “unambiguously interpret” the world-an-sich (world as it is).
 Our interpretive capacity continually changes and, for this reason, is somewhat handicapped, as it were, causing a “deficit” of all the necessary information we need to see the world as it is.
 Consequently, our “cortical networks fill in.
 They make their best guess, given incomplete information.”
 And so, we “find a human face in the full moon, recognize Beethoven playing his piano in a cloud formation…or prejudicially categorize people by any number of criteria” (p 117, emphasis his).
 This process is what is known as imagination formation whereby a conceptual schema is constructed from which we interpret our world and our experiences.

 As a result, the mechanics of worldview formation are born.
 Green states:

-If my take approximates Green’s findings, then we can say that conversion is not an intellectual enterprise alone nor an emotional one.
+If my take approximates Green’s findings, then we can say that conversion is not strictly an intellectual enterprise nor an emotional one.
 It does not just happen inside me.
 Instead, conversion is a physiological, relational, emotional, intellectual, moral, and environmental event as well as an ongoing process that affects and effects who I am as a whole person.
-Moreover, my worldview, that interpretive lens whereby I make sense of myself and the environment, is continually being shaped and reshaped by the social nexus in which I find myself, by those pathways carved in my neuro-biological correlates, and by a narrative that I and others write to define who I am in relation to myself and in relation to the world-as-it-is.
-Put differently, worldview is not merely a conceptual construct filled with presuppositions isolated from the entire existential experience of the human who holds it.
+Moreover, my worldview, that interpretive lens whereby I try and make sense of myself and the world, is continually being shaped and reshaped by the social nexus in which I find myself, by those pathways carved into my neuro-biological correlates, the result of which is a narrative that I and others write to define who I am and how I live.